 "The Vertical Palate process starts with the use of Flash Détente, which extracts a pure flavor of the grape, free from masking compounds, along with more intense color and tannin — our analyses show that flashed wines have two to three times more phenolic compounds than traditionally processed wines.
-The 'vertical' sensations comes through the use of three separate components: flashed wines that are barrel fermented, flashed wines fermented in large concrete tanks, and flashed wines fermented in stainless steel and then transferred to oak barrels."
+The 'vertical' sensations come through the use of three separate components: flashed wines that are barrel fermented, flashed wines fermented in large concrete tanks, and flashed wines fermented in stainless steel and then transferred to oak barrels."

-To demonstrate efficacy of the flash-détente process, Gnekow offered samplings of both flash waters and subsequent wines from grapes picked in 2020.
+To demonstrate the efficacy of the flash-détente process, Gnekow offered samplings of both flash waters and subsequent wines from grapes picked in 2020.
 The wines are all currently aging in French oak barrels.
 The following are my notes on two of the several examples shown by Gnekow.

-The first, coming from a high elevation Atlas Peak-Napa Valley vineyard that experienced detectable smoke taint from the 2020 wildfires, was sent through the Flash Détente three times.
+The first, coming from a high-elevation Atlas Peak-Napa Valley vineyard that experienced detectable smoke taint from the 2020 wildfires, was sent through the Flash Détente three times.
 The flash waters from all three passes definitely showed some serious issues from not just smoke from the Glass Fire, which came within 2 miles of the vineyard, but also some methoxypyrazine (the smell of bell pepper).
-The reason why this wine was even made, explained Gnekow, was because it came from the vineyard's younger vines, just in their fourth leaf, which were not covered by insurance.
-Fruit from rest of the vineyard, from the older vines, went unpicked, having been rejected by the wineries:
+The reason why this wine was even made, explained Gnekow, was because it came from the vineyard's younger vines, just in their fourth leaf, which was not covered by insurance.
+Fruit from the rest of the vineyard, from the older vines, went unpicked, having been rejected by the wineries:

 2020 Napa Valley/Atlas Peak AVA Cabernet Sauvignon